romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

   // the same argument as in .or() to support OR logic of the filter clause filterOr?: WhereArg[];

-  // adds WITHIN GROUP sql statement withinGroup?: boolean;
+  // adds WITHIN GROUP SQL statement withinGroup?: boolean;

   // defines OVER clause.
-  // Can be a name of window defined by calling .window() method,
+  // Can be the name of a window defined by calling the .window() method,
-  // or object the same as .window() method takes to define a window. over?: WindowName | WindowArg
+  // or object the same as the .window() method takes to define a window. over?: WindowName | WindowArg
 }
 ```